tarebyte/ruby-farkle/README.md

 but merely three individual 1s for a score of 300.

 ##How to run this game
-All you have to do is run
+All you have to do is run:

-    ruby play_farkle.rb
+    rake

 And let the game begin!

+##Testing
+If you are contributing or just want to run the Rspec tests:

+    rake spec

+This will run every Rspec file in the spec folder

 ##What I used
   - Ruby 1.9.3
   - Rspec
   - Tomdoc